For more details about the product vision for Fulfillment, see our Fulfillment page.

 The following members of other functional teams are our stable counterparts:

 The team meets synchronously once per week alternating timezones between EMEA and APAC friendly times.
 Our counterparts from Design, Sales, Support, Enterprise Apps, and Product Management are encouraged to attend as well.
 Team members are encouraged to attended the meeting most appropriate for their time zone.
 Meeting topics include: wins from the past week, problems which are impeding progress in the milestone, and planning and refining of issues.
 The sync meeting will be scheduled for 45 minutes and start with 15 minutes of social discussion which is unrecorded.
-The meeting moderator will rotate among the team members, and the moderator can provide a topic for the social discussion.
+Team members are requested to accurately indicate their RSVP status, whether attending or not, in order to provide others with clear information regarding their availability.
+We strongly encourage everyone to join, even in the absence of a specific topic or agenda, as it offers an opportunity for engaging discussions on social matters.

 The Engineering Manager provides a weekly update on the team progress toward the milestone objectives.
 This should include the weight closed relative to the weight of the entire milestone.
 This update is added as a comment to the milestone planning issue prior to the weekly team meeting.
 In case the Engineering Manager is unavailable to provide the weekly update, an alternate team member will be assigned via the #s_fulfillment Slack channel.